 // less than or equal

-A while loop continues to iterate until its conditional expression returns false.
+A while loop continues to iterate until its conditional expression

 class BasicsDemos { // while loop